boriska3/Library/README.md

 # Library

-main.py - this is the program code. books.A json file in which class objects are saved in json format.
+main.py    - this is the program code. books.json - file in which class objects are saved in json format.